Cynthia Pepper: Career

+In 1964, Pepper appeared in an episode of Perry Mason, titled "The Case of the Drifting Dropout".

-In 1965, Pepper was named as the co-star of a new TV series, Sally and Sam, which was "tentatively scheduled" to be broadcast from 9:30 to 10 p.m.
+In 1965, Pepper was named as the co-star of Sally and Sam, a series "tentatively scheduled" to be broadcast from 9:30 to 10 p.m.
 Eastern Time on Mondays on CBS.

-She also guest starred as Amanda Peterson in an episode of The Addams Family titled, "New Neighbors Meet The Addams Family".
+She also guest-starred as Amanda Peterson in an episode of The Addams Family, titled "New Neighbors Meet the Addams Family".

 Personal life

 On April 17, 1960, Pepper married Mervyn Edwards.
-They divorced in July, 1968.
-She next married James M. Pazillo on September 6, 1969.
-They divorced in 1996.
-Pepper has one son, Michael L. Edwards and resides in Las Vegas.